summa-tx/relays/golang/README.md

 High-level overview of the project structure within the `keeper` file.

 #### Keeper.go
-Instantiates a `keeper` (what handles interaction with the store and contains most of the core functionality of a module).
+Instantiates a `keeper` (what handles interaction with the store and contains most of the core functionality of the module).
 It also handles the genesis state for the relay.

 #### Headers.go
-Handles the storage and validation of Bitcoin Headers and Header Chains
+Handles the storage and validation of Bitcoin Headers and Header Chains.

 #### Chain.go
+Checks and updates information about the chain.
+Provides functionality to ensure we are using the heaviest chain.

 #### Links.go
+Sets and retrieves data about each link in the chain.
+This is most commonly used to check information about ancestors.

+#### Requests.go
+Stores, retrieves, and validates requests.

+#### Validator.go
+Contains validation functions.
+Currently, this can validate SPV Proofs and Requests.

 #### Handler.go
+Handles messages.

 #### Querier.go

-#### Requests.go

-#### Validator.go
+Handles queries